 Blend your tomatoes to get the benefits of fresh tomatoes and the ability to create delicious soups and sauces with ease.

 Tomato puree is a thick, dense paste that makes an excellent alternative option to diced tomatoes from a can.
-If you want to create thick delicious soups and sauces, then you can’t go wrong with it.
+You can’t go wrong with it if you want to create thick delicious soups and sauces.
 However, you should be aware that it can add a trace of bitterness to your dish if you use too much.

 If you want a thin sauce or soup, you can add it to a dish and add a little hot water to create the desired consistency.
 You can also do this with tomato puree to add to other kinds of sauces for extra richness.